Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 - Mozilla offers a paid, full-device “Mozilla VPN” for all your apps.

-- Mozilla is also testing a “free Firefox VPN” that only protects your browser traffic.
+- Mozilla also provides a free Firefox VPN that only protects your browser traffic.

 - The paid version offers full features, while the free version is a basic tool.